 Additionally, the square is bordered by a large, modern shopping mall perfect for those in need of some retail therapy.

 An architectural marvel, this concert hall is absolutely beautiful.
 Built in the neoclassical style, a common theme for many of the buildings in the capital, the Romanian Athenaeum incorporates many French influences.

 Every aspect of the building is intricately detailed.
 The chamber surrounding the main hall boasts a coffered ceiling.
 Each coffer contains a golden fleur-de-lis inside.
 The same room is full of enormous pillars created out of rose-colored marble.

-The actual concert hall itself is surrounded by a panoramic painting, with a majestic gold and red detailing adorning every surface from the floor to the dome.
+The concert hall itself is surrounded by a panoramic painting, with majestic gold and red detailing adorning every surface from the floor to the dome.
 The site is on the European Heritage Label list and is considered one of the Seven Wonders of Romania.

 The Romanian Athenaeum is a must-see when visiting Bucharest.

 11. Central University Library Of Bucharest (Biblioteca Centrala Universitara)

 Another so-called Wonder of Romania, Central University Library of Bucharest again exemplifies Romanian architecture and is a repository of Romanian literature.

 The building was created to serve as the library for the university in the city.
 The king, Carol I, bought the land for the library.
 His likeness is forever memorialized on the statue in the plaza in front of the building.

 In addition to academics, the building plays host to several festivals and cultural events each year.
 It also sits conveniently directly across the street from the National Museum of Art.